México ocupa el lugar 49 en atracción de inversión minera

 ON MEXICO ISSUE

-• GoGold Resources Inc., and Oroco Resources Corp., reported the best drilling intercepts in Mexico on the third week of April, 2023.
+• Kootenay Silver Inc., reported the best drilling intercepts in Mexico on the fourth week of September, 2024.
 Details are shown in the table below:

 ON EXPLORATION